Domain Expertise Matters in Business if It’s among Your Core Competencies

 Bias and the outsider

 There’s a common story circulated among proponents of design thinking.
-A truck driver passed under a bridge that was too low and got his vehicle stuck.
+A truck driver passed under a too-low bridge and got his vehicle stuck.
 Engineers, firefighters, and emergency workers were called in to help, devising solutions according to their expertise, but nothing worked.

-The story is probably apocryphal, but it serves to illustrate the value of an outsider’s perspective.
+The story is probably apocryphal, but it illustrates the value of an outsider’s perspective.

-And it exposes the possibility that domain experts might be so entrenched in operating in a specific manner, that they lack vitality, insight, and creativity needed to truly lead.
+And it exposes the possibility that domain experts might be so entrenched in operating in a specific manner that they lack the vitality, insight, and creativity to lead truly.

 Those are attributes that an entrepreneur, breaking into an industry with no prior experience or bias, can offer.
 Richard Branson was a businessman, not an aviator, when he started Virgin Airlines after a negative experience with a canceled flight, and the rest is history.